For public servants | For members of the public

 How to find a document in the tabled papers database

 This database provides a search facility to enable acess to digital images of documents tabled in the Senate.
 Documents tabled in the Senate from 1901 onward are accessible through the database.
-Documents from the 43rd Parliament are currently being processed and will become progressively available online.
+Documents at the end of the 43rd Parliament are available online.

 For members of the public